 – The blue arrow represents tangential movement across the width of plain sawn wood.

+– Note that the plain sawn board has radial movement across the board’s thickness and the quarter sawn board has tangential movement across the board’s thickness.There are greater dimensional changes in tangentially cut wood than in radially cut wood.
+So, one of the benefits of quarter sawn wood is that it’s less prone (but not immune to) expansion and contraction.
 Wood expansion is collective.
 If a board is 1” wide and expands 0.01”, that same board at 10” will expand 0.1”.
 The 32” wide hickory table in the picture will move a lot seasonally.
 Similarly, if you’ve created an inset drawer whose height tolerances are extremely tight, seasonal changes could cause the drawer to jam.

 How to Calculate Wood MovementYou can get an approximation of how much a board will expand or contract by using the Dimensional Change Coefficient numbers provided in “Commonly Used Woods.”
 This requires a simple calculation.
 The objective is to find the change in dimension based on the difference in the moisture percentage in the wood.
 Most houses that are heated and air-conditioned see a moisture change of 3% to 4% over the course of a year.
 Let’s use 4%.
 Multiply that (4%) times the radial or tangential number in the table and then multiply that by the original width of the board.
 The formula looks like this: ∆D = DI[CT(MF-MI)] Where ∆D = Change in dimension

 DI = Dimension (original)